 Native plants are no more expensive than any other plants.
 Surprisingly, some native plants and invasive plants look very similar, so it may be possible to replace a particularly attractive invasive species with a native alternative.
 Use this guide for help identifying which is which.

-Besides requiring less maintenance than other species, many native plants attract birds, hummingbirds, and beneficial insects.
+In addition to requiring less maintenance than other species, many native plants attract birds, hummingbirds, and beneficial insects.
 They can play a part in xeriscaping, a method of landscaping designed to eliminate the need for irrigation, as well as rainwater management.

 In addition to installing native plants, keep watch for invasive species.
 Since they are so hard to remove once established, the best strategy is prevention.